Shingles immunisation programme: information for healthcare practitioners

 The shingles vaccination programme

-The aim of the shingles immunisation programme is to reduce the incidence and severity of shingles disease and subsequent PHN.
+The aim of the shingles immunisation programme is to reduce the incidence and severity of shingles disease and subsequent post herpetic neuralgia (PHN).
 Although shingles can occur at any age, the risk and severity of shingles and its complications increases with age and is high in individuals who are severely immunosuppressed.
 The programme is designed to ensure that those at greatest risk are vaccinated at an earlier age.

 Severely immunosuppressed individuals

-From 1 September 2023, severely immunosuppressed individuals (eligibility as defined in the Green Book Shingles chapter 28a) aged 50 years and over who have not received the shingles vaccine before will be eligible for 2 doses of the Shingrix vaccine.
+From 1 September 2023, severely immunosuppressed individuals (eligibility as defined in the Green Book Shingles chapter 28a) aged 50 years and over who have not received the shingles vaccine before have been eligible for 2 doses of Shingrix vaccine.
 The second dose should be given 8 weeks to 6 months after the first dose for this cohort.
-There is no upper age limit but individuals should be offered the vaccine as soon as they become eligible to provide protection as early as possible.
+There is no upper age limit but individuals should be offered vaccine as soon as they become eligible to provide protection as early as possible.

-Severely immunosuppressed individuals represent the highest priority for vaccination given their risk of severe disease and therefore the programme aims to catch up all severely immunosuppressed individuals aged 50 years and over in the first year of the programme implementation.
+Severely immunosuppressed individuals represent the highest priority for vaccination given their risk of severe disease.
 For full details and summary of individuals and conditions where Shingrix should be offered at 50 years of age refer to the ‘Definition of severe immunosuppression’ section in the Green Book Shingles chapter 28a.
 The decision should be based on a clinical assessment and, where appropriate, discussion with the individual patient’s treating physician.

 Immunocompetent cohort

-From 1 September 2023, the routine age for the shingles programme is changing from routinely offering Zostavax at 70 years of age to routinely offering Shingrix at 60 years of age.
-This change will be undertaken in a phased approach over 2 stages during a 10 year implementation period.
+From 1 September 2023, the routine age for the shingles programme began the change from routinely offering Zostavax at 70 years of age to routinely offering Shingrix at 60 years of age.
+This change is being undertaken in a phased approach over 2 stages during a 10 year implementation period.

-Immunocompetent individuals from 70 to 79 years of age who have not received the shingles vaccine before are already eligible for the shingles vaccine and they remain eligible up to their 80th birthday.
+Immunocompetent individuals from 70 to 79 years of age who have not received shingles vaccine before are eligible for shingles vaccine and they remain eligible up to their 80th birthday.

-For this group of immunocompetent individuals, a single dose of Zostavax will continue to be offered until stocks from ImmForm are exhausted, at which time everyone in this eligible group will instead be offered 2 doses of Shingrix vaccine.
+For this group of immunocompetent individuals, now that Zostavax stocks from ImmForm are exhausted and the final batch of supplied vaccine has expired, everyone in this eligible group should be offered 2 doses of Shingrix vaccine.
 The second dose of Shingrix may be offered 8 weeks after the first dose but for operational reasons a longer interval is being used with an interval of 6 months to 12 months between the 2 doses.

 During stage 1 (1 September 2023 to 31 August 2028) Shingrix will be offered to those turning 70 and 65 years of age.